ErikBahena/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?
 2. What is an event?
 3. What is an event listener?
 4. Why would we convert a NodeList into an Array?
+Array.from(NodeList)

 5. What is a component?
+A reusable, dry combination of html, css, and javascript.
+Usually created with a function and used to return an element or component.